Complete Golf Store Business Logo

 Please keep reading to find out more!

-How Do Golf Simulators Get Their data?
+How Do Golf Simulators Get Their Data?

 When it comes to detection and data collection, the main component in a golf simulation package is the launch monitor.
-A device that uses (depending on the used technology) sensors to detect the golf ball and club movement and provides data that is then used by the simulator software to simulate the whole swing and shot on a virtual golf course.
-After that, everything is displayed on a simulator screen via a good projector.
+A device that uses (depending on the used technology) sensors to detect the ball and club movement and provides data that is then used by the simulator software to simulate the whole swing and shot on a virtual course.
+After that, everything is displayed on a simulator screen via a projector.

 Launch monitors come with different price tags, depending on the type of technology they use and the number of readings and data they provide.
 You can buy a launch monitor for as low as a few hundred dollars or as high as tens of thousands of dollars.
 Of course, you can't expect the cheapest available monitor to provide the same experience and accuracy as the priciest models.

 To be honest, all available launch monitors today provide a certain degree of acceptable accuracy (Otherwise, they would be useless).
 However, depending on the amount of money you spend, your launch monitor will be more or less accurate.
-It can also provide golf ball data and/or club data.
+It can also provide ball data and/or club data.
 These include club speed, acceleration, smash factor, carry distance, roll distance, total distance, apex height, flight time, angle of attack, launch angle, angle of descent, spin rates, backspin, sidespin, and spin axis, etc.

 It only makes sense that a more expensive launch monitor will provide more accurate data and more parameters than a cheaper product.
 The expensive models use more expensive technology (more on that later) that provides better accuracy and can provide more data parameters.
 The more you invest, the more you will get!